individual-brain-charting/public_protocols/clips/protocol/README.md

 ## Protocol of the *Clips* task

+Authors of the protocol: The Gallant lab - UCB, USA (2012)

-Author of the protocol: Ana Luisa Pinho
+Adaptations made by: Ana Luisa Pinho
 email: ana.pinho@inria.fr